krusenbaumlukas/RiceLateralRootPhenotypingTool/ExampleImages/readme.txt

 roots were scanned using a flatbed scanner.

 Please note that these are just a few example images that can be used for testing the software.
-For the full image dataset refer to Krusenbaum et. al 2026 (To be submitted).
+For the full image dataset refer to Krusenbaum et al., 2026 (To be submitted).